phoepsilonix/Manjaro-jp/artifacts/README.en.md

 Thank you for the valuable storage.
 It is distributed in the above three places.

 [MEGA Storage](https://mega.nz/folder/YOVmSaxD#JUuILxlHAM9bdyx3DKLD0A") is recommended as you can upload files larger than 4G.
+[pCloud](https://partner.pcloud.com/r/119318) and sizes larger than 4G are no problem.
+This cloud storage system has a lifetime buy-out plan.

 If you want to download from MEGA Storage using the command line, megatools is useful.
 ```